malicean/stitchfinder/README.md

 ## Expansion

-Expansion is a somewhat-complex feature of stitchfinder.
-It takes the given word and expands it into other, valid words, and then uses these expanded words as their own given words.
+Expansion is the first step of stitchfinder, and may be disabled with `--disable-expansion`.
+It takes the given word and expands it into as many words within the words file as possible (including the given word itself), and then tries to stitch using those words.

 For example, let `ia` be the given word. `ia` expands into:

 - `iambic` from the left side, which stitches with
 	- `insignia` from the left side to make `insigniambic`
 	- `bicycle` from the right side to make `iambicycle`
-- `maria` from the right side, which stitches with
+- `aria` from the right side, which stitches with
 	- `avatar` from the left to make `avataria`
 	- `iambic` from the right to make `ariambic`

 Thus, the output includes:

 ```
-Stitched                        Found               I-sect   Rem-given       Rem-found          Pos     Valid   X-given          X-pos
+ Stitched                        Pos-given   Pos-expans   Valid   I-sect   Expansion        Found               Rem-expans      Rem-found
-ariambic                        aria                ia       mbic            ar                 right   false   iambic           left
+ ariambic                        left        right        false   ia       iambic           aria                mbic            ar
-ariambic                        iambic              ia       ar              mbic               left    false   aria             right
+ ariambic                        right       left         false   ia       aria             iambic              ar              mbic
-avataria                        avatar              ar       ia              avat               right   false   aria             right
+ avataria                        right       right        false   ar       aria             avatar              ia              avat
-iambicycle                      bicycle             bic      iam             ycle               left    false   iambic           left
+ iambicycle                      left        left         false   bic      iambic           bicycle             iam             ycle
-iambicycle                      cycle               c        iambi           ycle               left    false   iambic           left
+ iambicycle                      left        left         false   c        iambic           cycle               iambi           ycle
-insigniambic                    insignia            ia       mbic            insign             right   false   iambic           left
+ insigniambic                    left        right        false   ia       iambic           insignia            mbic            insign
-insigniambic                    iambic              ia       insign          mbic               left    false   insignia         right
+ insigniambic                    right       left         false   ia       insignia         iambic              insign          mbic
 ```

-Notice the two new columns: `X-given` and `X-pos`.
+Notice the two columns `Expansion` and `Pos-given`

-- `X-given` corresponds to what the given word was expanded into.
-For the first two lines, `ia` expanded into `iambic` and `aria`.
+- `Expansion` corresponds to what the given word expanded into.
-- `X-pos` corresponds to which side of the expanded word the given word is on.
-For the first line, `ia` expanded to `iambic` from the left side, thus `X-pos` is `left`.
-In the second line, `ia` expanded to `aria` from the right side, so `X-pos` is `right`.

-If `X-given` and `X-pos` are blank, it means no expansion occured, i.e. the given word was used as-is.
+- `Pos-given` corresponds to where the given word is within the expansion.

+In the first example, `Expansion` says that `ia` expanded into `iambic`.
+As stated earlier, it expands from the left side.
+This side matches with that of `Pos-given`.
+Similarly, the second row has an `Expansion` of `aria`, which comes from the right side.
+This aligns with the tree from earlier and what `Pos-given` says.

+However, not every word can be expanded.
+When a row does not use expansion, i.e. it uses the given word as-is, `Pos-given` is blank and `Expansion` is the same as the given word.

 ## Duplicate Stitched Words

 While the `Stitched` column is sorted, it may have duplicates.
-For example, the following is the output of `stitchfinder popular.txt ash`:
+For example, the following is included in the output of `stitchfinder popular.txt ash`:

 ```
-Stitched                    Found               I-sect   Rem-given   Rem-found          Pos     Valid   X-given     X-pos
+ Stitched                    Pos-given   Pos-expans   Valid   I-sect   Expansion   Found               Rem-expans   Rem-found
+ sodash                      right       right        false   das      dash        sodas               h            so
-sodash                      sod                 d        ash         so                 right   true    dash        right
+ sodash                      right       right        true    d        dash        sod                 ash          so
-sodash                      soda                da       sh          so                 right   true    dash        right
+ sodash                      right       right        true    da       dash        soda                sh           so
-sodash                      sodas               das      h           so                 right   false   dash        right
+ sodash                                  right        false   as       ash         sodas               h            sod
-sodash                      soda                a        sh          sod                right   true
+ sodash                                  right        true    a        ash         soda                sh           sod
-sodash                      sodas               as       h           sod                right   false
 ```

-Even without expansion, `sodash` can be formed from `soda` + `ash` and `sodas` + `ash`, thus creating two entries.
+`sodash` can be formed from many different stitches.
+Even `--disable-expansion`, the existence of both `soda` + `ash` and `sodas` + `ash` causes there to be two entries for the same stitched word.

 ## TODO